claws/txPachube/README.rst

 txPachube
 =========

-txPachube is a Python wrapper of the v2 Pachube `API <http://api.pachube.com/v2/>`_, based on the Twisted networking framework.
+txPachube is a Python wrapper for the v2 Pachube `API <http://api.pachube.com/v2/>`_, based on the Twisted networking framework.
 Use it to integrate non blocking access to the Pachube API into your Python Twisted application.

-It implements the full Pachube API - Feeds, Datastreams, Datapoints, Triggers, Users, Keys.
+It implements the full Pachube API (Feeds, Datastreams, Datapoints, Triggers, Users, Keys) and many of the data structures (Unit, Location, Datapoint, Datastream, Environment, EnvironmentList, Trigger, TriggerList Key, KeyList, User, UserList) contained in requests and responses.

+The data structures support encoding and decoding from JSON/XML formats.
+These strucutres are useful when building data to send to Pachube and alsp for processing Pachube data returned from queries.

 **txPachube is currently under development**